PRP vs PRF treatments – What’s the difference?

 Fibrin is a protein in the blood that helps blood clotting and wound sealing.
 It also has healing potential.

-The combination of these three extra elements, plus blood plasma improves the capacity of PRF treatments to help healing by a significant margin.
+The combination of these three extra elements, plus blood plasma may improve the capacity of PRF treatments to support healing.

 The PRF solution has a much higher concentration of platelets, which boost healing potential even further.
 Where PRP typically has a 5x concentration, PRF has 10x concentration.